kylesnowschwartz/claude_hooks/README.md

 ## 🚀 Quick Start

 > [!TIP]
 > Examples are available in [`example_dotclaude/hooks/`](example_dotclaude/hooks/).
 The GithubGuard in particular is a good example of a solid hook.
-You can also check [Kyle's hooks for some great examples](https://github.com/kylesnowschwartz/dotfiles/blob/main/claude/hooks)
+You can also check [SimpleClaude's hooks for some great examples](https://github.com/kylesnowschwartz/SimpleClaude/tree/main/plugins/sc-hooks)

 Here's how to create a simple hook: